Hafta Vasuli

-Hafta Vasuli (Extortion) is a 1998 Indian Bollywood film produced and directed by Deepak Balraj Vij.
-It stars Jackie Shroff, Aditya Pancholi, Ayub Khan, Madhoo and Saadhika Randhawa in pivotal roles.
+Hafta Vasuli (Extortion) is a 1998 Indian Bollywood action drama film produced and directed by Deepak Balraj Vij.
+The film stars Jackie Shroff, Aditya Pancholi, Ayub Khan, Madhoo, Saadhika Randhawa in pivotal roles.

 Plot

 Lotiram Khabadia is an MLA based in Bombay, who is corrupt, and involved in all kinds of criminal activities.
 He has close links with another gangster and wrestler, Tamancha.
 With elections coming closer, Lotiram and Tamancha start canvassing for themselves, to retain power.
-Their competitor is a eunuch by the name of Chayavati.
+Their competitor is an eunuch by the name of Chayavati.
 The people announce their verdict, and Chayavati is elected.
 Lotiram is devastated, as no one really pays attention to him anymore Even Tamancha will have nothing to do with him.
 Upset at the humiliation at the hands of Tamancha, Lotiram seeks the help of a former municipal employee, Yeshwant, and becomes a witness for the prosecution, so as to enable them to lay charges against Tamancha.
 Corrupt elements within the police alert Tamancha, who is enraged at Lotiram, and will do anything to stop him from testifying.